SCOMnewbie/PSMSALNet/README.md

 WAM flow connects you device you're using with an Entra tenant.
 Here for exemple, I'm asking a new token to access a custom API protected by Entra:

+:notes: WAM seems to be the more secure way because this flow is compatible with the [token protection](https://learn.microsoft.com/en-us/azure/active-directory/conditional-access/concept-token-protection) conditional access.
+In addition, if your machine is already Azure joined, you won't even have to enroll it and you will be able to generate tokens straight away.

 ```Powershell
 Get-EntraToken -WAMFlow -ClientId $clientId -TenantId $tenantId -RedirectUri 'ms-appx-web://Microsoft.AAD.BrokerPlugin/9f0...8f01' -Resource Custom -CustomResource api://AADToken-WebAPI-back-OBO -Permissions access_asuser
 ```